Claude Code vs GitHub Copilot

 Context handling is the other major differentiator.

 Claude Code reads your entire project when it needs to.
-It builds an understanding of file structure, dependencies, naming conventions, and existing patterns before it writes a line.
-You can also add a CLAUDE.md file at the repo root with project-specific instructions (coding standards, architectural notes, commands to run) and the agent respects them automatically.
+Before writing a line, it maps file structure, dependencies, naming conventions, and existing patterns.
+Drop a CLAUDE.md at the repo root with coding standards, architectural notes, or commands to run, and the agent picks it up automatically.

 Copilot's context is scoped to open files, the current file, and a configurable set of "context files" you manually attach in chat.
-It's improved significantly with the #codebase reference feature, but it still doesn't read the project the way Claude Code does.
-For single-file or two-file tasks this rarely matters.
-For cross-cutting changes across many files, it shows.
+The #codebase reference feature is a real improvement, but it still doesn't read the project the way Claude Code does.
+For single-file or two-file tasks this gap rarely matters.
+Spread a change across a dozen files and it starts showing.

 Both tools support custom instructions.
-Copilot has .github/copilot-instructions.md.
-Claude Code uses CLAUDE.md.
-The mechanisms are similar; the depth of how those instructions affect agent behavior differs.
+Copilot has .github/copilot-instructions.md; Claude Code uses CLAUDE.md.
+The mechanisms look similar.
+Where they differ is in how deeply those instructions actually shape agent behavior.

 IDE integration and workflow fit